Student Conduct Code

 - Violation of any published university policy, rule, regulation or presidential order.

-- Failure to comply with directions, or interference with, any university official or any public safety officer while acting in the performance of his or her duties.
+- Failure to comply with directions, or interference with, any university official or any public safety officer while acting in the performance of their duties.

 - Any act chargeable as a violation of a federal, state, or local law that poses a substantial threat to the safety or well-being of members of the university community, to property within the university community or poses a significant threat of disruption or interference with university operations.